Angel Batista

 Angelo "Angel" Juan Marcos Batista (/ˈeɪndʒəl/; Spanish /es/) is a fictional character in the Showtime television series Dexter and the novels by Jeff Lindsay upon which it is based.
 He is portrayed in the television series by David Zayas (Dexter, New Blood, and Resurrection), and as the younger version of Batista by James Martinez (Original Sin).
 Batista spends much of the original series as a sergeant before being promoted to lieutenant in the final season.

 Character biography

 Angelo "Angel" Juan Marcos Batista is a detective in Miami Metro Police Department's Homicide Division.
-He works closely with Dexter Morgan (Michael C. Hall) during cases, often teaming up with him for his expert advice on serial killers.
+He works closely with Dexter Morgan (Michael C. Hall) during cases, often teaming up with him for his expert advice on serial killers — unaware that he is one.
 He also functions as friend and mentor to Detective Debra Morgan (Jennifer Carpenter), Dexter's foster sister.

 Angel is portrayed as a friendly and good-natured man who brings a sense of humanity and compassion to the show.
 Despite his tendency to act impulsively and make decisions based on emotions, Angel does not hold grudges, even when faced with difficult circumstances.
 Rather, he is depicted as having a deep sense of care for his social environment, particularly his colleagues.
 Angel is also notable for his signature trilby hat, which he is rarely seen without.
 Being a divorced and lonely police officer, he views himself as a cliché.